earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R06-create-interactive-time-series-plot-R.md

 <iframe title="Basic Map" width="100%" height="600" src="{{ site.url }}/leaflet-maps/plotly/plotly_precip.html" frameborder="0" allowfullscreen></iframe>

-## Time series - Dygraph
+## Time series - dygraph

-Dygraph is a powerful and easy to use interactive time series plot generator.
+`Dygraph` is a powerful and easy to use interactive time series plot generator.
 Below, notice how we can quickly create a dygraph interactive plot.
-The output format of the plot is html so it won't work with a pdf rmd output but it will work with html!
+The output format of the plot is `html` so it won't work with a `pdf` `rmd` output but it will work with `html`!